Women's Earth Alliance

-To train over 1 million people in life-saving environmental solutions
+To reach over 6 million people with life-saving environmental & climate solutions

 Are exposed to toxic smoke and chemicals when cooking with open fires